Disk I/O

 - Check the response from the device.

 Here, we construct a descriptor chain consisting of 3 descriptors.
-We need 3 descriptors because each descriptor has different attributes (flags
+We need 3 descriptors because each descriptor has different attributes (flags) as follows:

 struct virtio_blk_req {